What is sterilisation?

 The general anaesthetic can cause nausea or tiredness and the operation may cause some abdominal or shoulder pain.
 Painkillers can help but the pain can last for a couple of days.
 Serious complications are rare but can include excessive bleeding, infection, and injuries to bowel and bladder.

 Periods and menopause are not affected by tubal ligation.
 It also has no direct effect on sexual intercourse or sexual desire.
-If you were previously on hormonal contraception you may have irregular or heavy bleeding without hormonal control – this is not caused by the procedure.
+If you are using hormonal contraception you may experience a change to your bleeding when you stop.
+This is not caused by the procedure, it is a return to your natural cycle.

 How much does tubal ligation cost?